yeduk3/Machine-Learning-Course/readme.md

 # Readme

-Machine Learning course in Ajou Univ. at 3-1.
+Repo for Machine Learning course in Ajou Univ. at 3-1.